nazirov91/ra-strapi-rest/README.md

 # File Upload

-### NOTE
-Unfortunately, this feature is not working for MongoDB due to a bug in mongoose-connector.
-The following databases are working properly:
-- SQLite
-- MySQL
-- Postgres

 In order to use `ImageInput` or `FileInput` features of the React-Admin, you need to provide the names of the upload fields to the data provider.

 Steps